michaelprice232/github-actions-course/readme.md

 between multiple jobs and workflows.
 There are actions for `actions/cache` as well as more granular actions `actions/cache/restore` and `actions/cache/save` (similar to cache but omit the save and restore built-in steps respectively).
 An alternative is to use the higher level actions such as `actions/setup-node` and `actions/setup-go`, which can also handle this caching action.

+Config can be passed to workflows using environment variables (non-sensitive) or secrets (sensitive).
+Environment variables can be defined explicitly in the workload at the workflow, job and step level.
+They are auto available at the relevant scope.
+They can also be defined at the repo, environment and organisational level.
+Secrets can be defined in this way as well.
+Environments are a way to use the same environment and secret key names, but with different values per environment e.g. dev, test.
+See ./environments for an example
+Secrets are masked at output by default.
+If including secrets or variables from the repo/env/org level you need to pass them in using env: keys and contexts e.g. KEY: ${{ secrets.MY_SECRETS }}